Mimerme/intern_challenge/README.md

 # intern_challenge
-A Tic Tac Toe coding challenge for our internship applicants
+A Tic Tac Toe coding challenge for the Gust intership

-In one of the following languages, please implement a tic-tac-toe game for two users.
+Implemented in Python

+## instructions for running
+- Requires Python2
+- No dependencies not included within the standard Python2 installation
+- clone this repository, `cd` into it, and run the program with `python2 main.py`

 ## requirements:
 - do not include your name or identifying information anywhere in your code